 There’s been a great deal of investment in the skiing infrastructure in Kitzbühel – around million Euros since 2000.
 Many of the chair lifts have heated seats and automatically opening covers.
 All of this came as a pleasant surprise to me as I haven’t skied for over ten years.
 Some of the chair lifts are eight-seaters which means that you rarely have to queue more than a minute.

 After a little tour on the nursery slope where thankfully I managed not to fall over, we headed to one of Kitzbühel’s more sedate blue runs to brush up on our rusty technique.
 Whilst it’s true that I’ve got down a couple of black runs in my time, one of them was on my backside snowballing down after losing a ski ;-).
-Visibility was unusually very low and it would definitely have been daunting to attempt much skiing without knowing the pistes so we were all the more grateful to Kevin.
+Kitzbuhel weather is generally very good but on this occasion visibility was low.
+It would definitely have been daunting to attempt much skiing without knowing the pistes so we were all the more grateful to Kevin.

 We stopped at the Berghaus Tyrol for a tasty lunch on the slopes.
 I had a very tender beef schnitzel whilst Mr Luxe enjoyed the grustl, a great combination of fried egg, sauteed potato and beef.